The essential guide to building a minimum viable architecture

-Minimum Viable Architecture plays a critical role in the success of your MVP.
+Minimum Viable Architecture plays a critical role in the success of your Minimum Viable Product.
 Learn how to avoid the most common pitfalls in implementing this strategic approach.

 The concept of Minimum Viable Product (MVP) surged in popularity in the early 2010s following the publication of Eric Ries' book The Lean Startup.
 Since then, it has undergone various iterations, giving rise to alternatives like Simple, Lovable and Complete (SLC) and Earliest Testable/Usable/Lovable.